 I have absolutely no idea what colour these will turn out to be but I think that they are red or dark pink.
 Who knows?
-A very pretty shrubby type plant.
+I very pretty shrubby type plant.

-You must not plant this out until May until the frost is completely gone.
+You must not plant this out until May when the frost is completely gone.
 So keep it indoors until then.

 It is so called a 4 o’clock flower because it flowers when it is lower temperatures later in the afternoon or even on a shady day although it does require full sun to grow.